 Place the chopped chicken carcasses, garlic, vegetables, herbs and peppercorns in a large stock pot.
 Pour in the cold water and bring to the boil, then turn it down to a simmer.
 Alternatively, you can also use a slow cooker.

 If you’re making the stock on the stove top, simmer for about 4-6 hours, skimming the top occasionally.
 Or if using a slow cooker, cook on high for 10-12 hours.

 I fold a large piece of muslin cloth in quarters and line my sieve.
 Using a ladle carefully pour the hot stock through the lined sieve into a large bowl, by using this method it stops the finer particles from entering your stock.

 Allow to cool for about 2 hours or so, and then cover with plastic wrap and refrigerate.
 Once the stock is cold, it’s easy to skim off any solidified fat from the surface.

-All that there is left to do now is label your zip lock bags with the measurements you would like, fill them up and freeze.
+All that there is left to do now is label your zip lock bags or glass jars with the measurements you would like, fill them up and freeze.

 Recipe by: The Gluten & Dairy Free Bakehouse